 If you’re serious about starting or growing your online wine business, it helps to have answers to common questions.
 Check out our insights for the questions below.

 Can You Send Wine In the Mail?

 Yes, you can send wine in the mail.
-As long as you’re a licensed manufacturer or dealer, and the bottles are packaged well, you’ve met the basic requirements.
+As long as you’re a licensed wine retailer, manufacturer, or dealer, and the bottles are packaged well, you’ve met the basic requirements.

 Shipping services require those mailing wine to provide proof of business licensing and shipping licensing.
 Companies like FedEx and UPS require those shipping alcohol to complete an approval process before sending spirits via parcel.

 Can I Ship Wine Via USPS?